 A resume/CV is and has always been the most important tool in the search for a job.
 Resumes are the first point of contact between you and the recruiter.
 Resumes are what get your future employer’s attention; they show where you have been, where you are and where you are going.
 Essentially, resumes reflect you on paper and therefore it is important you get it right.
-Whether you are on the lookout for a new job, or have neglected your resume for too long, several key tips follow to help you write your resume for 2018.
+Whether you are on the lookout for a new job, or have neglected your resume for too long, several key tips follow to help you write your resume.

 What defines you?

 When an employer or recruiter is looking at resumes, they take an average of just 6 seconds to look over each resume.
 To stand out, your resume must portray your personal voice.
 Employers want to see your goals and ambitions and how your determination can help their company.